 The Gender and Development Desk (GADD) was created in 2018 under the Academic Affairs Office and is tasked to be the coordinating unit that will provide oversight in efforts to create gender-inclusive and gender-sensitive spaces and opportunities within the University.
-In compliance to the Commission on Higher Education’s Memorandum Order 1, series of 2015, entitled Establishing the Policies and Guidelines on Gender and Development in the Commission on Higher Education and Higher Education Institutions (HEIs) and the implementation of the University’s policy on diversity and inclusion, the GADD seeks to contribute to the promotion of a culture of respect, tolerance, and acceptance within the University, fully aware that a deepened understanding of and sensitivity to gender-related issues help in eliminating experiences of gender-based violence.
-Initial attempts to establish a Women’s Desk was started in 2007, with selected faculty members participating in relevant training courses at the University of the Philippines’ Women’s Desk and Miriam College’s Women and Gender Institute (WAGI).
-The above-mentioned memorandum order and University policy, however, provided the much-needed impetus that resulted in the institutionalization of the GADD.
+In commitment to the Commission on Higher Education’s Memorandum Order 1, Series of 2015 entitled Establishing the Policies and Guidelines on Gender and Development in the Commission on Higher Education and Higher Education Institutions (HEIs), United Nation’s Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), Republic Act No. 11313: Safe Spaces Act, and the implementation of the University’s Policy on Diversity and Inclusion, the GADD seeks to the promotion of a culture of respect and acceptance within the University, fully aware that a deepened understanding of and sensitivity to gender-related issues help in eliminating experiences of gender-based violence.

 The GADD aims to:

 - Take the lead in educating the University’s stakeholders on gender issues and the University’s GAD program, projects, and activities;

 - Implement activities that focus on gender-related issues and concerns;